Ferna3138/VulkanIrradianceFields/README.md

 To address these problems, we enhance the algorithm with ray tracing and extensive caching, which leverages hardware acceleration to provide a fast and efficient update rate, making it suitable for dynamic scenes.

-This project is based on the Nvidia Vulkan tutorial Engine which is necessary to run the application.
+This project is based on the Nvidia Vulkan Ray Tracing tutorial Engine which is necessary to run the application.
 The engine can be downloaded from: https://nvpro-samples.github.io/vk_raytracing_tutorial_KHR/